symbiote-h2020/SymbIoTeSecurity/README.md

      * @param clientId                       name of the component in the form of "componentId@platformId"
      * @param localAAMAddress                when using only local AAM for SecurityRequest validation
      * @param alwaysUseLocalAAMForValidation when wanting to use local AAM for SecurityRequest validation
-     * @param componentOwnerUsername         AAMAdmin credentials for core components
+     * @param componentOwnerUsername         AAMAdmin credentials
-     *                                       and platform owner credentials for platform components
-     * @param componentOwnerPassword         AAMAdmin credentials for core components
+     * @param componentOwnerPassword         AAMAdmin credentials
-     *                                       and platform owner credentials for platform components
      * @return the component security handler ready to talk with Symbiote components
      * @throws SecurityHandlerException on creation error (e.g. problem with the wallet) */